mayurjobanputra/LinkedIn-Data-Shortcodes-Maker-WordPress-Plugin/README.md

 ## Usage

+NOTE: DO NOT install this plugin yet.
+Its still under development.
+Wait for me to reach v1.0 in Releases before you try it.

 - **Simple Setup**: Install the plugin, configure your LinkedIn API settings, and you're ready to go.
 - **Drag and Drop Widgets**: Easily add and arrange widgets on your WordPress site using the native widget interface.